It’s time to set the record straight.

-The claim that your problems can be fixed extremely fast (or even overnight).
+The claim that your problems can be fixed “overnight”.

 Online reputation repair is an ongoing process that takes time and effort.
-This might be frustrating to hear when you have a problem, but that’s just the way it is.
+There’s no way around it.
+This is frustrating to hear when dealing with search results that damage your online reputation.

-We’ve outlined the key information you need to know when it comes to the process of repairing your online reputation.
-This means what to expect, some rough (realistic) timelines, and more.
+That’s why we decided to outline the key information you need to know when it comes to the process of repairing your online reputation.
+In this guide we’ll cover: